My Humidifier Gets Everything Wet: Checks and Solutions

 Use the humidifier in the room with dry air

-Assuming you have a furnace humidifier, but there are still some rooms that need a portable humidifier, use it there.
+Assuming you have a furnace humidifier, if there are still some rooms that need a portable humidifier, use it there.

 If you have a humidifier that is simplistic with just a knob for on and off, you can over-humidify the room.
 It will keep on running and humidifying the air.